team-friendo/signalboost/README.md

 Want to deploy an instance of Signalboost on the official Team Friendo server or your own server?
 Great!
 This section is for you!

-It contains guides on system requirements you'll need to get started and two separate guides for people who want to run their own instances of Signalboost ([Deploy Instructions for General Public](#deploy-public)) and Team Friendo members trying to learn how we deploy the mainline instance ([Deploy Instructions for Maintainers](#deploy-Team Friendo))
+If you are a member of Team Friendo look for details here about how to use [blackbox](https://github.com/StackExchange/blackbox) to access our shared configuration files.

+If you have not already reviewed the [System and Service Requirements](#services) section above please start there to ensure you have the configuration details you'll need.

-## Deploy Instructions for General Public <a name="deploy-public"></a>
+## Deploy Instructions <a name="deploy-guide"></a>

 If you are a person who is not maintaining this repo, we want you to be able to install and maintain your own version of signalboost too!
 We just can't share our account credentials or server infrastructure with you -- sorry!